Treatment Plan

 Most clients see significant improvement in barrier function within 6-8 weeks.
 Full restoration, including the ability to tolerate actives again, usually takes 10-14 weeks.
 Clients with severe damage from isotretinoin or aggressive peels may need longer.

-Can I run this program alongside acne or pigmentation treatments?
+Can I run this treatment plan alongside acne or pigmentation treatments?

 Not simultaneously.
 Barrier repair needs to come first.
-Once the barrier is restored (Phase 4), you can transition the client into a corrective program.
-This actually increases lifetime value because barrier repair becomes the gateway to a second program enrollment.
+Once the barrier is restored (Phase 4), you can transition the client into a corrective treatment plan.
+This actually increases lifetime value because barrier repair becomes the gateway to a second treatment plan enrollment.

 Start my $1 trial

-Build treatment programs, track client progress, and grow your recurring revenue — all from one platform built for estheticians.
+Build treatment plans, track client progress, and grow your recurring revenue - all from one platform built for estheticians.

 Get started for $1